 Art is a Vietnam veteran who served as a captain in the U.S. Army.
 He served as founding trustee of the Vail Leadership Institute, a founder of the Greater Newburyport Eco Collaborative, board member of Kids as Peacemakers, founding trustee of the Carrabassett Valley Academy, founder of the Triton School-to-Career Partnership, and past president of Newburyport’s Education/Business Coalition.
-He is a board member of the International Skiing History Association, founder of Storm Surge, and co-founder and Chair/President of the Alliance of Climate and Environmental Stewards (ACES).
+He was a board member of the International Skiing History Association, founder of Storm Surge, and a co-founder and current Chair/President of the Alliance of Climate and Environmental Stewards (ACES).

 With two grown sons, Art and his wife, Sharon, live in downtown Newburyport.
-He enjoys fishing, hunting, boating, skiing, and traveling in the outdoors.
+He enjoys fishing, hunting, boating, skiing, and traveling in the great outdoors.

 Buck is a local business entrepreneur, backcountry guide, and a leading voice in the fields of leadership, personal development, and environmental sustainability.
 He is an owner and founder of Paragon Guides, one of Colorado’s premier guide services providing quality outdoor adventures and corporate learning environments.
 Buck designed the company to represent a consortium of guides who have a personal and professional commitment to the guiding profession while connecting people to mountain environments.